amlalkhedr/Flask--App/DevOps Project/README.md

 ## Configure Jenkins

-Access Jenkins via the Load Balancer URL.
-Configure Jenkins and install the necessary plugins to run the project.
+Access Jenkins via  GUI from provided EC2 IP and port 8080 http://<EC2-IP>:8080 then install the necessary plugins to run the project.

 ### Installing Plugins